EquivAct: SIM(3)-Equivariant Visuomotor Policies beyond Rigid Object Manipulation: Method

 \subsection{Learning SIM(3)-equivariant 3D Visual Representations from Simulation Data}

-The first step of our method involves training a 3D representation for the objects involved in the manipulation task (illustrated in Fig. \ref{fig:rep_learning}).
-To make the learned representation generalizable to diverse objects in the same category, we assume access to a dataset $\mathcal{D} = \{ (\rmX^i \in \mathbb{R}^{N \times 3}, \rmM^i \in \mathbb{R}^{M \times 3}) \}_{i=1}^{L_\mathcal{D}}$ containing point clouds of simulated scenes that include the objects of interest.
-In each sample, we record the partial point cloud of the scene unprojected from one camera view $\rmX^i$ and the ground-truth mesh of the objects in the scene $\rmM^i$.
-Since simulated scenes include full information about object meshes, we can assume that all ground-truth meshes $\rmM^i$ have the same number of vertices, and the points in two meshes correspond to each other -- buying simplicity through this canonicalization.
+The first phase of our method is a representation learning phase that addresses two issues.
+First, although architecture based on vector neurons is equivariant to uniform scaling, we need to also handle non-uniform re-scaling of objects.
+Second, although rotation is handled via equivariance in principle, in practice we need robustness to nonlinear changes caused by objects' self-occlusions when altering camera view angles.
+Hence, we start with the representation learning phase, illustrated in Fig.~\ref{fig:rep_learning}, which helps ensure generalization to varied objects in the same category (e.g. non-uniform re-scaling) and ensures robustness to nonlinear effects of changing viewpoints.
+We assume access to a dataset $\mathcal{D}_{\text{sim}} = \{ (\rmX^q \in \mathbb{R}^{N \times 3}, \rmM^q \in \mathbb{R}^{M \times 3}) \}_{q=1}^{|\mathcal{D}_{\text{sim}}|}$ containing point clouds of simulated scenes that include the objects of interest.
+In each sample, we record the partial point cloud of the scene unprojected from one camera view $\rmX^q$ and the ground-truth mesh of the objects in the scene $\rmM^q$.
+Since simulated scenes include full information about object meshes, we can assume that all ground-truth meshes $\rmM^q$ have the same number of vertices, and the points in two meshes correspond to each other.
+This canonicalization simplifies constructing effective losses for this learning phase.

 We train the visual representation using a contrastive loss similar to \cite{xie2020pointcontrast}.
-More specifically, we sample a simulated data pair of object point clouds $(\rmX^1, \rmM^1)$ and $(\rmX^2, \rmM^2)$ where two different object instances share a similar pose, articulation, or deformation.
+Specifically, we sample a simulated data pair of object point clouds $(\rmX^1, \rmM^1)$ and $(\rmX^2, \rmM^2)$ where two different object instances share a similar pose, articulation, or deformation.
 Then, we aim to learn per-point features $\{z(\rvm^1_i)\}_{i=1}^{M}$ and $\{z(\rvm^2_i)\}_{i=1}^{M}$ at ground-truth mesh points.
 Since we know the two ground-truth meshes have one-to-one correspondences, we know that $z(\rvm^1_i)$ and $z(\rvm^2_i)$ correspond to the same points on the mesh and should have similar latent features.
 We then apply a PointInfoNCE loss \cite{xie2020pointcontrast} to train the latent representation: